 12. Provide required public notice on proposed revisions in these regulations and zoning maps and an opportunity for the public to be heard.

-13. Establish and outline requirements for the Planning Commission and Governing Body
+13. Establish and outline requirements for the Planning Commission, Governing Body, and Board of Zoning Appeals.

 SECTION 2.
 EXEMPTIONS: The following structures and uses shall be exempt from the provisions of these regulations:

-1. Poles, wires, cables, conduits, vaults, lift stations, laterals, pipes, mains, valves or other similar equipment for the distribution to consumers of telephones or other communications, electricity, gas or water, or the collection of sewage or surface water, but not including major utility substations located on or above the surface of the ground.
+1. Poles, wires, cables, conduits, vaults, lift stations, laterals, pipes, mains, valves or other similar equipment for the distribution to consumers of telephones or other communications, electricity, gas or water, or the collection of sewage or surface water, but not including major utility substations located on or above the surface of the ground and major primary regional distribution lines.

 2. Railroad tracks, signals, bridges and similar facilities and equipment located on railroad rights-of-way, and maintenance and repair work on such facilities and equipment.

-3. Buildings, structures or land uses, but not just leased, by the federal government.
+3. Buildings, structures or land uses owned, but not just leased, by the federal government.

 4. Use of land for agricultural purposes including accessory buildings and structures thereon not in a designated flood plain.
 When any structure or land ceases to be used only for agriculture, then it shall be subject to the applicable provisions of these regulations.